radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/solution/solution-code/README.md

 | `big2` | `uint256` | 3 | 0 | 32 |
 | `password` | `string` | 4 | 0 | 32 |

 First, retrieve the value stored in slot 4.
 The last byte of the stored value in this slot contains metadata, indicating the length of the password string.
-You can decode the password by using the first `length` bytes from the slot's value, where `length` is computed from the last byte metadata.
+You can decode the password by using the first `length` bytes from the slot's value, where `length` is computed from the last byte's metadata.

 After extracting the password string, you can compute the hash of the password using `keccak256(abi.encodePacked(password, playerAddress))`.
 Finally, pass the hashed password to the `breachVault` function to successfully breach the vault.
 The password is "youshallnotpassword".